does it mean to be Christian?

 always leave a void.

-Why do we maintain with great determination the traditions of the Imperial Patriarchate of St. Stephen?
+Why do we maintain with great determination the traditions of the Anglican Patriarchate and the Stato Pontificio?

 It is, first, in our blood and our faith.
 Yet, the majority of the world, for better or worse, is no

 longer as it once was.
 In Christian tolerance and charity, we do not actively seek others to change to suit us.

 Our goal is not to achieve any particular temporal outcome, for ultimately the kingdom we represent on earth